-Rules of the Board of Trustees will provide for the absence of Northwest Florida (NWF) State College personnel from duty.
+Rules of the Board of Trustees will provide for the absence of the College personnel from duty.
 Such rules will assure continuation of efficient service and uniform treatment of employees within the same classifications.
 Absence with leave will forfeit the employee's compensation for the time of absence and will be subject to disciplinary actions per Board Policy.